guardian/interactive-uk-cartogram-2015/README.md

         /modules (additional SASS CSS modules)
 ```

-## Loading interactives
-There are two methods of running an interactive on a Guardian page, first is the
-`boot.js` which allows for JavaScript injection of assets directly into the page.
-The other method is via an `iframe`.

-By default the interactive template supports both of these methods, it's up to
-you to decide which is most appropriate for the type of interactive being built.

-### 1. In-line loading via `boot.js`
-If you want to run inside scope of Guardian page and not within an iframe you'll
-need to choose the `boot.js` method.
-All assets including HTML will need to be
-dynamically loaded.
-The example project included in this template compiles
-HTML files into a single JavaScript file.
-However, you are free to load assets
-in anyway you see fit.

-Notes on `boot.js`:

-* Full access to page DOM
-* Running in Guardian page's scope
-* Access to user's details via Identity
-* Reduced performance overhead
-* No need for iframe-messenger
-* Requires an AMD `boot.js` boot loader file

-### 2. Embed loading via `<iframe>`
-A simpler option is to load the interactive via an `<iframe>`, this allows you to
-use standard HTML pages and `<script> <link>` tags to load resources.
-It can be
-useful when working with third-party code.
-However, the interactive will be
-running from the `interactive.guim.co.uk` domain and therefore will not have
-access to the Guardian page or user details via identity.

-**NOTE**  You must use a URL with the `/embed/` path for it to be iframed.

-Iframes are useful when the interactive is intended to be embedded in multiple
-articles, such as story package navigation or widget.

-Notes on `<iframe>`:

-* Self-contained scope
-* Simpler development
-* No need to write AMD modules
-* Requires iframe-messenger for resizing
-* Embeddable in multiple pages (and external sites)
-* No access to Guardian DOM or scope
-* No access to user's details or Identity

-## Pathing to assets
-When you want to path to an asset, eg `imgs/cat.gif` you will need to prefix
-the path with `@@assetPath@@`, this will be replaced with the absolute path.

-An absolute path is required because interactives running via `boot.js`
-are on the guardian.com domain.
-Therefore, any relative URLs will resolve to
-guardian.com instead of interactive.guim.co.uk or localhost.

 ## Installing additional libraries
 If you need to use any additional libraries such as D3 or jquery then use: